Manage the expiration of points in your loyalty program with Synerise

 Create an additional aggregate.
 The time frame is set to 20 years so we can count all historical events (20 years is a safe beginning as we cannot set infinity) up until the day we analyze points that are to potentially expire in 6 months (in this case, changed to 182 days).

-Figure 2.
-The configuration of an aggregate summing all points.loyalty historical events up to the date points are to expire
+Figure 4.
+The configuration of an aggregate summing all points.loyalty historical events up to the date points are to potentially expire in 6 months

 Obraz zawierający tekstOpis wygenerowany automatycznie

-Figure 4.
-The configuration of an expression summing up aggregates with all collected points
+Figure 6.
+The configuration of an optional expression summing up aggregates with all collected points

 5. Expression calculating current point balance